DWNU: Closure

 "Lumapit" by Archipelago was the last song that stayed at the number 1 spot on the NU 107 "Stairway to Seven" charts before the station closed down after 23 years.
 According to the Philippine Daily Inquirer, the new format had to imitate the format of various 'masa' stations to target listeners at the lower brackets of the socioeconomic scale.
 The new programming drew in more advertisers compared to the upscale market that NU 107 targeted.

 Eventually in late June 2014, Breakthrough and Milestones Productions International (owned by broadcaster Daniel Razon) took over the management and broadcast operations of the station and switched to an adult contemporary format, and rebranded it as Wish 107.5.
 The other regional stations we're acquired by ZimZam Management under the branding Win Radio.

-Legacy

-As the "Home of New Rock", NU 107 is best remembered for popularizing new subgenres of both mainstream and underground rock music.
-Most Filipino rock bands that garnered mainstream success were also first heard on NU 107.

-NU 107 also created the award-giving event for Filipino rock bands, the NU Rock Awards, where past winners of the awards had become or became household names in the Pinoy music scene.

-Dig Radio

-Several former NU 107 presenters later set up Dig Radio, an online radio station adopting NU 107's rock format.

-NU Rock Awards

-NU 107 hosted the annual NU Rock Awards from November 1994 until 2010.
-From being a simple gathering to honor the year's best rock artists, the event had grown into one of the most prestigious awards shows in the Philippines.
-The final Rock Awards was an invite-only event, as opposed to having tickets sold as during the previous iterations.

-Shows

-NU 107's program schedule before it signed off on November 7, 2010, included a lineup of notable specialized shows: